KhalidAlnujaidi/KhalidAlnujaidi/README.md

 - Tools and frameworks: [List the tools and frameworks you are familiar with]
 - Other skills: [List any other skills that you have, such as project management, UI/UX design, etc.]

-### Contact Me

-You can reach me via email at [Your email address] or connect with me on [Insert social media platforms that you are active on].
-I am always open to collaborations and new opportunities.

 Thank you for visiting my GitHub page!